flyingfishfuse/discord_bot/README.md

  * simple chemical equation balancer

 Working on:
+ * 2-d and 3-d molecule visualization in messages
  * surface simulation with numpy
  * Image saving to database
  * equation balancer output formatting